-This collection of wires that I keep referring to between the tank and the monitoring location can be called a bus or a network.
+The wires between the tank and the monitoring location is called a bus or a network.
 The distinction between these two terms is more semantic than technical, and the two may be used interchangeably for all practical purposes.
 In my experience, the term “bus” is usually used in reference to a set of wires connecting digital components within the enclosure of a computer device, and “network” is for something that is physically more widespread.

 To illustrate in detail, let’s design our own bus standard.
 Taking the crude water tank measurement system with five switches to detect varying levels of water, and using (at least) five wires to conduct the signals to their destination, we can lay the foundation for the mighty BogusBus:

 Finally, the receiver and all of its constituent wiring lies to the right of the rightmost connectors.
 Five of the network wires (labeled 1 through 5) carry the data while two of those wires (labeled +V and -V) provide connections for DC power supplies.
 There is a standard for the 7-pin connector plugs, as well.
 The pin layout is asymmetrical to prevent “backward” connection.

 In order for manufacturers to receive the awe-inspiring “BogusBus-compliant” certification on their products, they would have to comply with the specifications set by the designers of BogusBus (most likely another company, which designed the bus for a specific task and ended up marketing it for a wide variety of purposes).
 For instance, all devices must be able to use the 24 Volt DC supply power of BogusBus: the switch contacts in the transmitter must be rated for switching that DC voltage, the lamps must definitely be rated for being powered by that voltage, and the connectors must be able to handle it all.

 BogusBus, of course, is a completely hypothetical and very impractical example of a digital network.
 It has incredibly poor data resolution, requires substantial wiring to connect devices, and communicates in only a single direction (from transmitter to receiver).
 It does, however, suffice as a tutorial example of what a network is and some of the considerations associated with network selection and operation.